+Dr. Wendy Long

+Director

-Mr. Darin Gordon Director Bureau of TennCare Tennessee Department of Finance and Administration 310 Great Circle Road Nashville, TN 37243
+Bureau of TennCare

+Tennessee Department of Finance and Administration

+310 Great Circle Road

+Nashville, TN 37243

-Dear Mr. Gordon:
+Dear Dr. Long:

-This letter is to inform you that the Centers for Medicare & Medicaid Services (CMS) is approving your request to amend the TennCare II section 1115 demonstration (Project No. 11-W-00151/4) through Amendments 27 and 28.
-Amendment 27 creates the Employment and Community First (ECF) CHOICES program that provides managed long-term services and supports (MLTSS) that promotes and supports integrated, competitive employment and independent, integrated community living.
+This letter is to inform you that the Centers for Medicare & Medicaid Services (CMS) is approving your request to extend the TennCare II section 1115 demonstration (Project No. 11-W-00151/4).
+This extension is effective December 1, 2016 through June 30, 2021.
+The extension is granted under the authority of section 1115(a) of the Social Security Act (the Act).